 Since the Princeton study suggests a combination of both biology and culture is at work in color preferences, the question still remains: Is biology or culture responsible -- or both?
 Perhaps the answer could be found from a study investigating whether people who are color-blind tend to suffer gender confusion.

-For more information on gender and related topics, check out the links on the next page.
+For more information on gender and related topics, check out the links below.